Alonso-del-Arte/floating-point-library/Basics.md

 have the highest explicit mantissa bit off and obviously at least one of the less significant bits on (otherwise the value is an infinity, not NaN).

-Beyond this, there has never been any agreement on what the
+Beyond this, there has never been any agreement on what the other mantissa bits of a NaN value should represent.

 FINISH WRITING